20 Animals With Green Eyes

 This species is primarily green and black in appearance, with males having green eyes and females having brown-green ones.

-This species, which is found along many waterways, can be seen in several states, but Texas and Florida have the highest recorded populations.
+This species, found along many waterways, can be seen in several states, but Texas and Florida have the highest recorded populations.
 Up boring streams.

-The Great Pondhawk (Erythemis vesiculosa), which is native to the United States and Mexico, has raw green eyes.
+The Great Pondhawk (Erythemis vesiculosa) is native to the United States and Mexico and has raw green eyes.

 17. Dragonhunters